What You Need to Know About Attorney Fee Agreements

 A Fee Agreement or Retainer Agreement is a contract between a lawyer and a client.
-The Fee Agreement specifies the parameters of the work to be done on behalf of the client and the cost of the legal services.
+The Fee Agreement specifies the parameters of the work to be done on the client’s behalf and the cost of legal services.
 The Fee Agreement further specifies the cost of legal fees and how the lawyer earns the fees.

 What percentage do most lawyers take as a contingency fee?

-A lawyer in a criminal case is ethically prohibited from charging a contingency fee under the Michigan Rules of Professional Conduct.
-Specifically, the amount of legal fees cannot correspond to the case’s outcome in a criminal matter.
-For example, a criminal defense attorney cannot enter into a Fee Agreement with a client that provides for one fee to take the case and a second fee depending on whether the client is acquitted or the charges are dismissed.
+A lawyer in a criminal case cannot ethically charge a contingency fee under the Michigan Rules of Professional Conduct.
+Specifically, the legal fees cannot correspond to the case’s outcome in a criminal matter.
+For example, a criminal defense attorney cannot enter into a Fee Agreement with a client that provides one fee to take the case and a second fee depending on if the client is acquitted or if charges are dismissed.

 What is the most a lawyer can charge?